djangopbx/djangopbx-docs/docs/admin/accounts/extensions.rst

 *  Number Alias
     If the extension is numeric then number alias is optional.
 This allows you to provide a number for the extension.
 * Domain
-    The domain or tenancy to which the extention belongs.
-If left blank the editing users domain will be assigned.
+    The domain or tenancy to which the extension belongs.
+If left blank the editing user's domain will be assigned.
 * Password
-    This will be used as the Secret in SIP authentication
+    This will be used as the Secret in SIP authentication.
 *  Account Code
-    For call billing purposes if you don't use a billing system then its safe to leave blank.
+    Used for call billing purposes.
+If you don't use a billing system then it's safe to leave blank.
-*  Effective caller ID Name
+*  Effective Caller ID Name
-    Internal Caller ID name, like Fred or Sales
+    Internal Caller ID name, like Fred or Sales.
 *  Effective Caller ID Number
-    Internal caller ID number usually the same as the extension number.
+    Internal caller ID number, usually the same as the extension number.
 *  Outbound Caller ID Name
     Used by the outbound route for external calls.
 In many countries this has to be numeric.
 *  Outbound Caller ID Number
     Used by the outbound route for external calls.
-Business or Organisation number id often userd here.
+Business or Organisation number is often used here.
 *  Emergency Caller ID Name
     This is used when making a call to an emergency service like 999.
 *  Emergency Caller ID Number
     This is used when making a call to an emergency service like 999.
 *  Directory First Name
-    The first name used for the directory (\*411)
+    The first name used for the directory (\*411).
 *  Directory Family Name
-    The surname used for the directory (\*411)
+    The surname used for the directory (\*411).
 *  Directory Visible
     Select whether to show the name in the directory.
 *  Directory Extension Visible
-    Select whether announce the extension when calling the directory.
+    Select whether to announce the extension when calling the directory.
 *  Limit Max
     Set maximum number of outgoing calls for this extension.
 *  Limit Destination